Traveling with COPD

-- You have had a COPD exacerbation (flare-up) (x-saa-cer-bay-shun) since you traveled the last time.
+- You have had a COPD exacerbation (flare-up) since the last time you traveled.

-- You have had a change in medications or have started on supplemental oxygen since you traveled the last time.
+- You have had a change in medications or have started on supplemental oxygen since the last time you traveled.

 Tell your health care provider where you are going, how long you will be gone, and if you will travel by car, train, airplane, or cruise ship.
 Ask them if you are well enough to travel safely using that method of travel.
-Make sure your health care provider knows something about the weather, altitude, and climate of the place you will visit.
-Talk with him or her about the kinds of things that might happen to your health.
-Together, make a plan for what to do if that happens.
+Tell your health care provider about the weather, altitude, and climate of the place you will visit.
+Make a plan together for what to do if you become sick while traveling.

 What to take with you

-Ask for antibiotics (an-tee-by-ah-ticks) and corticosteroids (kort-te-coe-stair-royds) pills to carry with you in case of an emergency.
-Plan to also take with you any over-the-counter medications (medications you don’t need a prescription for) you usually use when you have breathing problems.
+Ask for antibiotics and corticosteroids to carry with you in case of an emergency.
+Be sure to bring any over-the-counter (nonprescription) medications that you may need when you have a flare-up.

-Make sure you can easily get to this folder at any point in your trip.
-Include a list of the medications you are taking.
+Bring a folder containing important medical papers such as a list of the medications you are taking.
 If you are on supplemental oxygen, include your oxygen prescription.
 You may also want to include a letter from your health care provider.
 The letter should include a brief outline of your condition, and state that you are fit to travel.

-- Keep a list of important contact information and phone numbers.
-This list should include your health care provider and your emergency family contact.
-It should also include the airline, train, or cruise line on which you are traveling.
-If there will be a contact person at your final stop, include that.
+Keep a list of important contact information and phone numbers.
+This list should include phone numbers for your health care provider and your emergency family contact.
+It should also include contact information for the airline, train, or cruise line on which you are traveling.
 Keep this list in your travel folder.

 - Have all your medications refilled.
-Leave home with enough medications to last your entire trip.
+Leave home with enough medications to last your entire trip plus a little extra.
 If it is too early to get a refill, tell your pharmacy about your trip.
 They should be able to help you.
 No matter how you travel, keep all medications in your carry-on bag.
 All medications should be labeled and in their original containers.
 Unfortunately, luggage can be delayed or lost and never recovered.
 If this happens, medications can be hard to replace.

 - Review your health insurance policy before you leave.
 Some policies do not cover you while you are out of state or out of the country.
 You may want to get a temporary policy.
 A travel agent can help you with this.

-- Have a travel partner – a spouse, partner, or friend.
+- Have a travel partner such as a spouse, partner, or friend.
 A travel partner travels along with you.
-He or she should know what you need and be ready to help you.
-Your travel partner should understand your medications, the oxygen system you use, and be able to change batteries and adjust the settings.
+He or she should know about your needs and be ready to help you if an emergency arises.
+Your travel partner should understand your medications, the oxygen system you use, and be able to change batteries and adjust the settings on your medical equipment.